 How are mirror dashcams powered?

 Most dashcams, even from the likes of Nextbase or Vantrue, will simply plug into your 12V socket/cigarette lighter to receive power.
-This effectively means your engine must be running in order to power your dashcam.
+This effectively means that your ignition or engine should be switched on to power your dashcam.
 Your best bet is to consider a hardwire kit which ensures your dashcam will be powered at all times.
 Just make sure it features a setting to prevent your battery from draining.